grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         You are back in your village, with your new treasures.
 You decide to make some sorting in your chests, when you see a group of settlers in the distance.
 These are the different people you met and invited on your trip.
 Each one of them has to meet the city council before he is accepted.
+        <br /><br />
         Seeing all these new residents, you feel full of motivation to welcome them as it should.
 They will need homes, and workplaces.
 And so much the better, because your population has needs!
 As you see, you will certainly need to expand the town center, create some more houses and have some more work and farm builds.
+        <br /><br />
         Somehow, in your happiness, there is a little bit of fear.
 You start to like all these people.
 You had some good times with Sam, Liv, Jack, Elliot, Lola..
 What if something wrong happens ?
     </blockquote>